FastPix/streamGate/README.md

 Get your Access Token ID and Secret Key from the [FastPix Dashboard](https://dashboard.fastpix.io) under **Settings → Access Tokens**.

+> Security Note: Never commit `.env.local` to version control.
+It is already included in `.gitignore`.

 ### 3. Run the development server

 ```bash